politic-ly/campaignService/README.md

 # campaignService

-This is the Campagin Service repository.
+This is the Campagin Service repository, a backend service for the Politcly app.
 - Uses ExpressJs and MongoDB